Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Distance: 22 km from Dalhousie

-I still remember the first glimpse of Khajjiar — a wide, green meadow surrounded by tall cedar trees, with the clouds floating low like soft cotton.
+You will remember the first glimpse of Khajjiar — a wide, green meadow surrounded by tall cedar trees, with the clouds floating low like soft cotton.
 It’s no surprise people call it the Mini Switzerland of India.
-The air feels fresher here, and the scenery is so peaceful that I could’ve spent hours just lying on the grass.
+The air feels fresher here, and the scenery is so peaceful that I can spend hours just lying on the grass.

 Hill station Khajjiar

-When I visited in winter, the same meadow was covered in snow, and children were sledding down tiny slopes.
+I love to visit in winter when the same meadow is covered in snow, and children are sledding down tiny slopes.
 The place changes its mood beautifully with the seasons — warm and golden in summer, white and magical in winter.

 Things to do: Zorbing, horse riding, visit Khajjiar Lake & Khajji Nag Temple